 Temperature is one of the four basic process measurements (others being Pressure, Level, and Flow).
 Temperature measurements are used in an array of different applications.
-Inaccuracy of a temperature reading can have an impact on the bottom line.
+The inaccuracy of a temperature reading can have an impact on the bottom line.

 For example, if a controller is maintaining water temperature at 100°F in a process and the temperature measurement getting back to the controller is just 1°F below the actual temperature, the controller will increase the energy to the process to get it to 100°F (although it is really not needed.)
 How much will this wasted energy cost you per year?
-Of course, it depends how much water we are talking about, but, if you're using 100,000+ per year, is it costing $8,000/year? $10,000/year? or more?
-The cost of a small measurement inaccuracy (just 1°F) is very real yet often overlooked.
+Of course, it depends how much water we are talking about, but, if you're using 100,000+ gallons per year, is it costing $8,000/year? $10,000/year?
+Or more?
+The cost of a small measurement inaccuracy (just 1°F) is genuine yet often overlooked.

-You can see that it is important to have a good understanding of temperature measurement.
-The following sections will cover the basics of temperature sensors and why the use of a temperature transmitter is useful.
+You can see that it is essential to have a good understanding of temperature measurement.
+The following sections will cover the basics of temperature sensors and why the use of a temperature transmitters is useful.

 There have been numerous sensors developed through the years.
 All of them infer temperature through some change in a physical characteristic of the sensor.
 A good example is a Mercury thermometer.
-The volume of mercury (the physical characteristic) changes in a predictable way as temperature changes.
+The volume of mercury (the physical characteristic) changes predictably as temperature changes.
 Knowing the predictable change allows us to construct a thermometer with a visual scale that we can read the temperature from.
-But, in industrial application, we need something more accurate than the mercury thermometer.
+However, in industrial applications, we need something more accurate than the mercury thermometer.
 The more common sensors used in industrial applications are Resistive Temperature Detectors (RTD) and Thermocouples (T/C).

 What are the differences between an RTD and a Thermocouple?

 RTDs are made from a single material whose electrical resistance changes as temperature changes.
 Knowing the relationship between resistance and temperature allows us to infer the temperature measured.
-A common material used for RTDs is Platinum; but, other materials are used as well.
-Platinum has a stable well-defined resistance change per degree temperature change over a wide temperature envelope.
-The advantage of RTDs is the stable accurate output over a long period of time.
-Disadvantages are their initial higher cost and limited measurement envelope when compared to thermocouples (Refer to graph below).
+A typical material used for RTDs is Platinum; but, other materials are used as well.
+Platinum has a stable, well-defined resistance change per degree of temperature change over a wide temperature envelope.
+The advantage of RTDs is the stable, accurate output over an extended period.
+Disadvantages are their initial higher cost and limited measurement envelope when compared to thermocouples (Refer to the graph below).

 Thermocouples are the more commonly used of the two.